daviddever/ModemRestart/README.md

 This may or may not work for other models depending on their embedded webserver.

 The script checks connectivty by sending GET requests to Google.
-If the internet is down but the script will build pull all the status and log information from the modem and write them into a single file named incident<datetime>.hmtl and restart the modem.
+If the internet is down the script will pull all the status and log information from the modem and write them into a single file named incident<datetime>.hmtl and restart the modem.

 Installation